ippontech/blog-usa/posts/reinvent-2018-day-3.md

 ## Amazon Forecast

-Time series forecasting, usually means predicting the next data points of the series, not the future.
+Time series forecasting usually means predicting the next data points of the series, not the future.
 Even if simple to explain, it’s actually rather complicated to implement correctly.
 Amazon Forecast allows you to build your own time series forecasting using the AWS Console, the API or the new SDK.

 [Amazon Forecast – Time Series Forecasting Made Easy](https://aws.amazon.com/fr/blogs/aws/amazon-forecast-time-series-forecasting-made-easy/)